Scams » Scam And Its Types » Bitcoin Scam

 2. Japanese Police arrest 12 people in $1.8 million fake bitcoin scam :

-The report claims that the accused men tricked the agent by presenting a suitcase containing $200 million, most of it in false currency.
-The scammed bitcoin seller sent his digital cash to a Yokohama-based exchange operator's wallet account.
-Falsely claiming they hadn't received the coins, the guys.
+The report states that the accused men deceived the agent by presenting a suitcase allegedly containing $200 million—most of it in counterfeit currency.
+The victim, a Bitcoin seller, transferred his digital assets to the wallet of a Yokohama-based exchange operator.
+After receiving the cryptocurrency, the men falsely claimed they had not received the coins.

 Japanese Bitcoin